google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 WebP offers better compression at the cost of being more CPU intensive.
 Back in 2013, the compression speed of WebP was ~10x slower than JPEG but is now negligible (some images may be 2x slower).
 For static images that are processed as part of your build, this shouldn't be a large issue.
 Dynamically generated images will likely cause a perceivable CPU overhead and will be something you will need to evaluate.

-<aside class="note"><b>Note:</b> WebP lossy quality settings are not directly comparable to JPEG.
-A JPEG at "70% quality" will be quite different to a WebP image at "70% quality" because WebP achieves smaller file sizes by discarding more data.</aside>
+Note: WebP lossy quality settings are not directly comparable to JPEG.
+A JPEG at "70% quality" will be quite different to a WebP image at "70% quality" because WebP achieves smaller file sizes by discarding more data.

-### <a id="whos-using-webp-in-production" href="#whos-using-webp-in-production">Who's using WebP in production?</a>
+### Who's using WebP in production? {: #whos-using-webp-in-production }

 Many large companies are using WebP in production to reduce costs and decrease web page load times.